 This trope is not necessarily limited to the above situation; sometimes a main but not central character will end up taking care of the sugar-loving mascot and occasionally we'll even see a villain have one.

-- On the other hand, Spinel also enjoys sweet things, but only after eating them when he is put in a state of alcohol-free drunkenness.
+- Spinel enjoys sweet things, but only after eating them when he is put in a state of alcohol-free drunkenness.

-- Mirumo from Mirumo De Pon is supposed to be helping Kaede find love, but spends most of his time dodging his fiancee and eating chocolate.
+- Mirumo de Pon!: Mirumo is supposed to be helping Kaede find love, but spends most of his time dodging his fiancee and eating chocolate.
 At one point Kaede is even put in crisis when she eats a piece of chocolate that was made to poison Mirumo in order to save him.

-- Tony Tony Chopper from One Piece is known in-universe for his love of sweets, earning the epithet "Cotton Candy Lover"
+- One Piece: Tony Tony Chopper is known in-universe for his love of sweets, earning the epithet "Cotton Candy Lover"

-- Honey From Ouran High School Host Club is arguably the mascot of the series and is shown eating large amounts of cake in each episode.
+- Ouran High School Host Club: Honey is arguably the mascot of the series and is shown eating large amounts of cake in each episode.
 In one episode, he even goes through withdrawal symptoms after getting a cavity and not being allowed to eat cake until the cavity is fixed.

-- Jibanyan from Yo-Kai Watch loves to eat chocobars, so much that the future-robot version of himself, Robonyan, has an on-board factory in his body.
+- Yo-kai Watch: Jibanyan loves to eat choco bars, so much that the future-robot version of himself, Robonyan, has an onboard factory in his body.